Azure/azure-sdk-for-js/sdk/storage/storage-queue/samples/javascript/README.md

 ## Prerequisites

-The sample are compatible with [LTS versions of Node.js](https://nodejs.org/about/releases/).
+The samples are compatible with [LTS versions of Node.js](https://nodejs.org/about/releases/).

 You need [an Azure subscription][freesub] and [an Azure Storage account][azstorage] to run these sample programs.
 Samples retrieve credentials to access the storage account from environment variables.
 Alternatively, edit the source code to include the appropriate credentials.
 See each individual sample for details on which environment variables/credentials it requires to function.